 It probably wouldn't come as a surprise to learn that candy is prominently featured at Hersheypark.
 Characters dressed as Hershey Kisses, Reese's Peanut Butter Cups, and other treats roam the park.
+And ride height requirements are categorized according to different candy brands such as Twizzlers (54 to 60 inches tall) and Jolly Rancher (60 inches or taller).

 Because the world-famous bars and other confections are manufactured in the nearby factory, the entire town even smells like chocolate.
 Begun as a recreation center for the workers in Milton Hershey's factory in 1906, the park has a long history and a palpable sense of nostalgia.